 A Place to Fuck Each Other by Avery Alder, An Sheep, and Amy Claire – Queer women trying to be intimate & the myriad ways the world keeps them apart

-A Real Game by Caitlynn Belle – Introspective single player game dealing with body issues & identity
+A Real Game by Aura Belle – Introspective single player game dealing with body issues & identity

 Bad Timing: A Romantic Comedy Fiasco Playset by Tobie Abad – Romantic comedy of great ambition & poor impulse control

-Beloved by Ben Lehman – Rescue your lover from monsters, gendered playsets
+Beloved by P.H.
+Lee – Rescue your lover from monsters, gendered playsets

-Bliss Stage by Ben Lehman – A sexy game about sexy teenage Mecha pilots
+Bliss Stage by P.H.
+Lee – A sexy game about sexy teenage Mecha pilots

-Blue Rose by Green Ronin Publishing – Romantic fantasy roleplaying, historic for inclusion of explicit queer characters in lore
+Blue Rose by Green Ronin Publishing – Romantic fantasy roleplaying, included for historic status.
+Notable inclusion of explicit queer characters in lore during time of its release.

 Consentacle by metasynthie – “a game where you and a partner help a tentacled alien and a curious human have a mutually satisfying romantic encounter.”